 Frank D. Alvarez

-Frank D. Alvarez a native of Los Angeles, Alvarez received his undergraduate degree in business administration from Loyola Marymount University, Los Angeles, a Masters in Public Health from the University of California, Berkeley and the Stanford University/Kaiser Permanente Executive MBA Certificate Program.
+Frank D. Alvarez a native of Los Angeles, CA, Mr. Alvarez received his undergraduate degree in business administration from Loyola Marymount University, Los Angeles, CA; a Masters in Public Health from the University of California, Berkeley, CA; and the Stanford University/Kaiser Permanente Executive MBA Certificate Program.

-Throughout his career, Alvarez has maintained a commitment to improving the educational attainment of the underrepresented and has been, and is, active in local and national educational activities.
-He currently serves on Lumina Foundation's Board of Directors.
-Lumina is the nation’s largest foundation dedicated exclusively to advancing the higher educational attainment of Americans.
-Alvarez is also a Trustee of Western Governors University, Salt Lake City, Utah and in the past, has been a member of the State (AZ) Board of Education (Chair, 2002), co-chair of the Pima County (Tucson, AZ) Business & Education Round Table and a past board member of the Arizona School Readiness Commission.
+Throughout his career, Mr. Alvarez has maintained a commitment to improving the educational attainment of the underrepresented and has been, and is, active in local and national educational activities.
+He currently serves on the Lumina Foundation for Education (LFE), Indianapolis, Indiana.
+With assets of $1.25 B, LFE is the nation’s largest foundation dedicated exclusively to advancing the higher educational attainment of Americans.
+Mr. Alvarez is also a Trustee of Western Governors University, Salt Lake City, UT, and in the past, has been a member of the State (AZ) Board of Education (Chair, 2002), co-chair of the Pima County (Tucson, AZ) Business & Education Round Table and a past board member of the Arizona School Readiness Commission.